What Happens to Men's Bodies After 50, And What to Do About It

 - Pain in the breast area

-Older age, obesity and hormone imbalance are three causes of gynecomastia, which is why it's more often found in those 50 years and older.
+Ae, obesity and hormone imbalance are three causes of gynecomastia, which is why it's a more common occurrence in men's bodies at 50 and older.

 "Men will notice an increase in fatty tissue typically around the love handles and the chest area," Bailey said.
 "The reduction in testosterone and increase in body fat can lead to excess breast tissue growth."